 And for a light and delicious dessert, try this keto mixed berries and cream recipe from my friend Trina.
 Would go perfect with this!

-Pour in 2 oz of raspberry tea and then follow with 2 oz of champagne.
+Pour in 2 oz of raspberry tea and then follow with 2 oz of champagne in each champagne flute.

 You can substitute sweetener of your choice instead of the sugar free raspberry syrup.
 Use as much as tastes good to you.
 The syrup adds a lot of raspberry flavor though.
 You might want make stronger tea if not using it.